 - Logout or turn off computers when you are absent or do not need to use the system.

 - Make sure virus scanner software is being updated regularly.
 Never disable such security features.

-- Ensure that systems and applications are updated to current level (patches, updates, etc.).
+- Ensure that systems and applications are up to date (patches, updates, etc.).

 - Turn off unnecessary applications and services if you don't need them for your work.

 4. Handle information and systems with care